Urtica: European

 Stoo it when the day daws, coo the nettle early.

 Coo, cow, and stoo are all Scottish for cut back or crop (although, curiously, another meaning of "stoo" is to throb or ache), while "laich" means short or low to the ground.
 Given the repetition of "early," presumably this is advice to harvest nettles first thing in the morning and to cut them back hard (which seems to contradict the advice of the Royal Horticultural Society).
 Alternatively, it may be recommending harvesting early in the year before the plants grow tall, as they become tough and stringy later.

 The English figure of speech "grasp the nettle", meaning to nerve oneself to tackle a difficult task, stems from a belief that nettles actually sting less if gripped tightly.
-This belief gave rise to a well-known poem by Aaron Hill:
+This belief gave rise to a poem by Aaron Hill: